pollfish/docs/unity.md

 ### Using Proguard

-If you use proguard with your app, please insert the following line in your proguard configuration file:
+If you use proguard with your app, please insert the following lines in your proguard configuration file:

 ```
 -libraryjars libs/pollfish_unity_bridge.jar